 Brock joined Watsi on January 28th, 2014.
-Six years ago, Brock became the 28th member to automatically support a new Watsi patient every month.
-Since then, 5,771 more people have become monthly donors!
-Brock's most recent donation traveled 8,600 miles to support Moe, a refugee from Thailand, to fund surgery for an ovarian tumor.
+Nine years ago, Brock joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brock's most recent donation traveled 8,800 miles to support Vun, a 40-year-old construction worker from Cambodia, to fund surgery that will help heal his arm.